Visiting Orford Castle – Complete Guide + Costs

 For a more substantial pub meal, try the Kings Head on the corner of the main square.
 A little further away, down towards the quay is The Jolly Sailor pub.

 Despite its small village size, Orford has various options to offer when it comes to accommodation.
-Here are our favourites to check out if you want to stay overnight or longer.
+Book early as places fill up fast during summer months.

 Jolly Sailor Pub with menu outside and image of inside a deli shop called Pinney's of Orford showing some produce